-Revenue recognized from healthcare services are adjusted for estimates of variable consideration to arrive at the transaction price.
+Revenue recognized from healthcare services is adjusted for estimates of variable consideration to arrive at the transaction price.
 The Company determines the transaction price based on contractually agreed-upon amounts or rates, adjusted for estimates of variable consideration.
-Variable consideration includes estimates of price concessions and discounts so that the estimated transactions price is reflective of the amount to which the Company expects to be entitled in exchange for providing the healthcare services to customers.
-Variable consideration is estimated based on contractual rates and the Company's historical reimbursement experience.
+Variable consideration includes estimates of implicit price concessions so that the estimated transaction price is reflective of the amount to which the Company expects to be entitled in exchange for providing the healthcare services to customers.
+Variable consideration is estimated using the expected value method based on the Company's historical reimbursement experience.
+The amount of variable consideration constrains the transaction price, such that it is probable that a significant reversal in the amount of the cumulative revenue recognized will not occur in a future period.
 Historically the Company has not had material differences between its estimated transaction price and actual collections from payors.
 If actual amounts of consideration ultimately received differ from the Company's estimates, it adjusts these estimates, which would affect net service revenue in the period such variances become known.